Structural Equality and Hashing#

 Why not use it everywhere?#

 Most IR nodes are immutable, but many transitively contain variables (e.g., x + 1 contains the "var" node x).
-If the pointer shortcut fires, the traversal skips x, and a variable mapping that should have been established is silently missed.
+The pointer shortcut fires only when both sides of a comparison reference the same object — but when that sharing exists, skipping traversal also skips the variable occurrences inside, and mappings that should have been recorded are silently missed.

 graph TD